Logicxrd/3013-Algorithms-Davis/Assignments/A04/readMe.md

 ### Tairique Davis
 ### Description:

-This program implements a list data structure that links together nodes of integers.
+This program implements a circular array based queue data structure that adds, removes and displays items in a queue.

 ### Files